GonzaloSaad/handlersls/README.md

 #### Schema

-You can add a `schema` to the decorator parameters, just in case you have for example a `marshmallow` schema or if you have any other mechanism to parse that responds to the `.loads(json_string)` call.
+You can add `schema` to the decorator parameters, in case you have for example a `marshmallow` schema or if you have any other mechanism to parse that responds to the `.loads(json_string)` call.